LauGD3/Twitter-Copy/README.md

 *I will review all pull requests and merge them after making sure they align with the goals of the project.*

-# How to setup & run the proyect (frontend)

-Follow these steps to get the project up and running on your local machine:

 # How to setup & run the project (frontend)

 Follow these steps to get the project up and running on your local machine: